- Samuel Kelso was an inventor born in 1835 in Scotland. He spent part of his adult life in Canada and America.

 In 1866, inventor Samuel Kelso patented a ciphering machine (US patent 58347).
-It was an adding machine just like the one owned by David Roth.
+It was an adding machine very much similar to the one patented in England by David Roth.
 This machine was designed to help in subtracting, multiplying, and adding numbers of any magnitude with the greatest facility and ease.

 What Did Samuel Kelso Invent?

 Samuel Kelso was known as the holder of U.S. patent 58347 (ciphering machine).
 He invented this machine to help in solving equations like multiplying, adding, and subtracting any number using his invention.